 The NoC handles any clock crossing logic and transaction arbitration internally, eliminating the need for the user to design this logic in the FPGA fabric.
-The user does need to consider placement of the NAPs in the fabric with respect to the IP interfaces if latency and congestion is a concern.
+The user does need to consider placement of the NAPs in the fabric with respect to the interface subsystems if latency and congestion are concerns.
 For example, when sending transactions from the PCIe endpoint to a NAP in the fabric, there is more latency to reach a NAP that is physically further away from the PCIe endpoint.
-Additionally, if the user places logic along a single column or row in the FPGA, the traffic is concentrated on that one row or column.
-To reduce congestion, the user should consider expected traffic patterns and choose NAP locations that spread the transaction traffic across several rows or columns when possible.
+Similarly, if a NAP located on the west side of the device sends a transaction to a GDDR6 channel on the east side of the device, the latency is longer than if a NAP on the east side of the device sends the transaction.
+To help with placement of master logic using NAPs that initiate transactions, it is important for a designer to know the direction a transaction takes when traversing the NoC row to the peripheral ring.